mesosphere/dcos-docs-site/pages/1.13/security/ent/secure-compute-profiles/index.md

 ---
 layout: layout.pug
-navigationTitle:  Working with secure computing profiles
+navigationTitle:  Secure computing profiles
-title: Working with secure computing profiles
+title: Secure computing profiles
 menuWeight: 31
 excerpt: Describes how you can work with Linux secure computing (seccomp) profiles
 enterprise: true
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->
 The Linux kernel provides a native computer security facility that you can configure to control the system-level operations that can be performed.
 This native security facility, the secure computing mode (Seccomp), is included by default in most distributions of the Linux kernel.
-The secure computing mode (seccomp) provides system call isolation that enables programs to run safely without compromising the systems where the programs run.

-In a distributed network environment, you can use the secure computing mode (Seccomp) to isolate applications running inside of containers from critical system resources and programs.
-The secure computing mode isolates containers and tasks by enabling you to restrict access to certain system calls through a secure computing profile.
-By configuring a seccomp profile, you can specify a list of restricted and permitted system calls for containers launched by the DC/OS Universal Container Runtime (UCR).
+The secure computing mode (seccomp) is used to define specific capabilities for programs attempting to invoke privileged system calls.
+You can take advantage of the secure computing mode by providing a seccomp profile.
+With the seccomp profile, you control access to specific programs and to the specific system calls that can be used to perform privileged operations, explicitly allowing, denying, or limiting the actions that can be taken.

 The seccomp profile identifies:
 - individual restricted or permitted system calls, such as `exit()`, `sigreturn()`, `read()`, or `write()`.